AliSheheryar/Deep-learning-model-for-Iris-Specie-Prediction/README.md

-# Multiclass-Classification-Iris
+# CNN model to detect Iris flower type

-- A Deep neural model that **classifies Iris species**.
+- A model that **classifies Iris species**.
-- Training a multiclass classifier that reliably predicts Specie type when given *petal* and *sepal features*.
+- Training a multiclass classifier that reliably predicts Specie type with Inception as convolutional base.
-- Using k-fold cross validation technique to obtain better validation score.
+-